 This version, played in Borås, was reported by Bengt Green.
 In the second phase, as well as a trump suit, there is a mot-trumf (anti-trump) suit.
 Anti-trumps have no power over any other suit, but cannot themselves be beaten by trumps.

 In some circles, anti-trumps are the other suit of the same colour as the last card of the stock.
-In other circles anti-trumps are permanently clubs (and presumably if the last card of the stock is a club there are no anti-trmps for that hand).

 This variation (described in Kortoxen) has a different first phase.
 After three cards have been dealt to each player the next card is turned up and placed face up crosswise under the stock, to determine the trump suit.